lbfm-rwth/gap-in-algebraic-research-2018/index.md

 We will discuss whether and how one can attack these with GAP and which pitfalls to look out for.

 The workshop will take place in Aachen, September 17 - 19.
-If you wish, you can stay an extra day to work on your own code with our support.
+You can also stay September 20 to apply what you have learned and work on your own code with our support.
 To register for the workshop visit [the registration page]({{ site.baseurl }}/registration).

 More detailed information will be announced on [the program page]({{ site.baseurl }}/program).